mratkovic/codeforces-parser/README.md

 Example of templates dir containing `CMakeLists.txt` intended to be copied to contest root dir and `main.cpp`, `Makefile` and `test.sh` script that are copied to every problem.

+Download contest 1 to current directory and fill contest and problems dirs with templates provided in `./templates` directory.
 ##### Usage
 ```
 cfparser 1 ./ --template ./templates